Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 I follow Inbox Zero for email.
 Use Phraseexpress to automate a lot of tedious typing, for IM and emails.
 Automating – I try to avoid doing anything twice.
 If I find myself doing something over and over, I figure out a way to automate it with If This Then That in digital life and lifehacks in real world.

 Use swipe actions on my Nexus, and use Objectdock Plus on desktop to do just about anything else.
 The less typing or clicking it takes to get something done, the better.
 David Allen’s Getting Things Done(GTD), as a framework, makes sense for me.
 The way each person applies it, is personal.
 But, the main concept is crucial: getting everything out of your head so it stops distracting your mind.
 It is a principle I live by.

 Ever since I came across this image (left) a few years ago, I’ve tried to let it guide my work philosophy.
 I’ll admit to doing a not so great overall, but I have managed to work a couple of these practices into my professional life.

-Another big change, I made was turning off push notifications for email IM/Social networking on my Nexus.
+So I made a big change, by turning off push notifications for email, IM/Social networking on my phone.
 Whatever I’ve lost in low touch interaction I’ve more than made up for in distraction free work.
 Being constantly available and responding to emails immediately is a neat trick, but it’s a poor substitute for actual productivity.
 If you know me well enough to have my phone number and are comfortable enough to call/text me, you’ve earned the right to interrupt me.
 Otherwise, the time I spend away from my computer is time that needn’t be riddled with a constant stream of notifications promoting a false sense of urgency.
 It’s made that time more valuable.

 What’s your favorite to-do list manager?